 You may want to read:

 For a woman to be free to give herself up to a man, there must be conditions put in place.
-Think about this with me.
+Let’s think about this prospect for a moment.
 Let’s begin with the typical sexual experience of a man on top of a woman.
-That can be a picture of what a biblical marriage should look like–a man leading and a woman following (submitting).
+That can be a picture of what a biblical marriage should look like—a man leading and a woman following (submitting).
 For the woman to freely follow her husband, she needs assurance in two primary areas.

 Think about your most vulnerable moments in life where you sensed fear or the possibility of danger.
 What did you want to know from God?

 There are several templates that we find in God’s Word to give us clarity on what the love of Christ looks like in marriage.
 1 Corinthians 13:4-7 is one such template.
-Another one that I like is what we call the fruit of the Spirit (Galatians 5:22-23).
+Another one I like is what we call the fruit of the Spirit (Galatians 5:22-23).
 Galatians is the main template that I use to gauge how I think about and treat my wife.
 Nothing will remove the layers of reticence and send a wife into the freedom of intimate love like a man who is exhibiting these Christlike character traits.
-These nine questions are excellent to assess your “outside-the-bedroom love” for your wife.
+These nine questions are excellent for assessing your outside-the-bedroom love for your wife.
+I’m asking these in a closed-ended way, but if any of them apply to you, I appeal to you to open them up by thinking, reflecting, processing, and applying, which may mean having a conversation with your spouse.

 Dear Husband,

 Be a leader.
 Lead your wife.
 If you want her to respect you, act like Jesus.
-If you do not imitate Jesus, humbly, repent and remove the mistake, and begin emulating Jesus again.
+If you do not imitate Jesus, humbly repent, remove the mistake, and begin emulating Jesus again.
 As God told Job, “Dress for action like a man” (Job 38:3).
 That means, “Pull up your britches and be a man.”
 Give your wife something to respect.
 Take a hard look at the character of Christ, as seen in the fruit of the Spirit.
-Ask God to give you the grace to soberly assess yourself.
-Find a real friend who will help you change.
+Ask God to give you the grace to assess yourself soberly.
+Find a true friend who will help you change.

 Unless your wife is unregenerate or insane, she will love you for it.
 Perchance she refuses to change, you can still be right with God.
 Be a God-centered, gospel-motivated, Christ-loving, Spirit-empowered, Bible-informed man for the glory of God regardless of how she responds to or treats you.